-- Demonstrated commitment to excellence in undergraduate teaching
+- Demonstrated commitment to excellence in undergraduate teaching and education.

 - Demonstrated commitment to supporting and improving diversity, equity, and inclusion in the classroom.

 The Carthage Biology Department is housed in a recently expanded and renovated science center that includes more than $1.5 million in instrument and equipment investments.
 The College offers small class sizes and the opportunity to work closely with undergraduates in both the classroom and laboratory.
 We are part of the Mid states Consortium for Math & Science, which offers our faculty opportunities to participate in career-development workshops and conferences for student research and networking.

-For best consideration, applications should be received by November 4, 2022.
 Additional questions about this position can be directed to:

 Dr. Angela Dassow, Bioemail@example.com